amazon-connect/amazon-connect-salesforce-scv/Solutions/AWSSCV-DashboardAlarms/Docs/dashboard_alarms_installation_instructions.md

 Once you have the required information, you are ready to continue with installation.

 ## Delploy the Cloudformation Template
 The next step is to deploy the CloudFormation template.
-This template builds all of the AWS resources required to make Voicemail Express work.
+This template builds all of the AWS resources required to make the Dashboard Alarms work.
-1. Right-click/control-click to download the [Voicemail Express CloudFormation template](https://raw.githubusercontent.com/amazon-connect/amazon-connect-salesforce-scv/master/Solutions/AWSSCV-DashboardAlarms/CloudFormation/awsscv_connect_dashboard_alarms.yaml) and save it to your computer.
+1. Right-click/control-click to download the [Dashboard Alarms CloudFormation template](https://raw.githubusercontent.com/amazon-connect/amazon-connect-salesforce-scv/master/Solutions/AWSSCV-DashboardAlarms/CloudFormation/awsscv_connect_dashboard_alarms.yaml) and save it to your computer.
 2. Log into the [AWS console](https://console.aws.amazon.com/console/home)
 3. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
 4. Choose **Create stack**
 5. In the **Specify template** section, select **Upload a Template file**
 6. Select **Choose file**
-7. Navigate to the **awsscv_vmx.yaml** file that you downloaded previously and choose **Open**
+7. Navigate to the **awsscv_connect_dashboard_alarms.yaml** file that you downloaded previously and choose **Open**
 8. Wait a moment for the S3 URL to update, then select **Next**
 9. Provide a name for the stack, such as `AWSSCV-DashboardAlarms`
 10. **Complete the parameters** using the information that you have gathered.